mjordan/islandora_workbench_docs/docs/user_management.md

+!!! warning
     By default, Islandora Workbench requires user credentials that have administrator-level permissions in the target Drupal.
-However, it is possible to avoid giving the user the administrator role; the steps required to do this are described below.
-In either case, you should exercise caution when managing the Workbench user's credentials.
-Workbench offers a few ways to help you do this.
+However, it is possible to avoid giving the user the administrator role; the steps required to do this are described in the "Using a non-administrator user" section below.

+    In any case, you should exercise caution when managing the Workbench user's credentials.
+As described below, Workbench provides a variety of options for managing the Drupal credentials it requires.

+    The choice of what level of privilegies to give the Workbench user, and how that user's credentials are managed, needs to be informed by your institution's cybersecurity policies and practices.
+Always consult with your local systems administrators before deciding which options to choose.

 ## Password management